thanhtanh/OwlCollectionView/README.md

 # OwlCollectionView

+> This is a version for CoreData.
+If you are using Realm, take a look into this version: https://github.com/thanhtanh/OwlRealmCollectionView

 Are you tired when you want to make data be synced between viewcontrollers?
 Such as you want:

 - When you add an item, it will be added into list immediately